Mountain City, Texas: History

 The Texas population began to grow rapidly in the 1850s, and Mountain City was no exception.
 By the 1850s, the small farming and ranching community was starting to thrive, with schools, churches, businesses, mills and gins.
 In 1855, the community built its first school, Live Oak Academy, with a professor Gibson as the first teacher, followed by John Edgar.
 The satellite communities of Elm Grove and Science Hall, near the sites of the recently constructed schools by the same names, also had schools and small commercial centers.
 1855 also saw the formation of the first house of worship, the Cumberland Presbyterian Church.
 Baptist and Methodist churches followed in the 1870s.
 Along with the churches came the Chicago bar, located on the southern end of Mountain City, near the present day location of Wallace Middle School.

 Col. W.W.
 Haupt, who came to Mountain City in 1857, opened a store around the location of the current Hays High School that became home to the Mountain City post office; he also served as postmaster.
 Two other prominent stores, run by Mr. Schmidt and Mr. Barber, were located about a mile north.
 The civil war era saw a population boom, and many young men of Mountain City served in the 32nd Cavalry regiment under Col. P.C.
 Woods and Capt.
 J.G.
 Story.

-But much like the small towns of the 1940s that would wither when bypassed by the interstate, Mountain City's fate depended on the railroad coming to town.
+Much like small towns of the 1940s, that would wither when bypassed by the interstate, Mountain City's fate depended on the railroad coming to town.
 For isolated communities at the mercy of the slow stagecoach line for communication with the world at large, the railroad was truly a life-changing development, bringing mail service, trade, and connections with the bustling cities of Austin and San Antonio.
 The fight for a depot was fierce, and the family of State Senator Fergus Kyle, living in the Blanco River area south of Mountain City, had the political connections to get the tracks laid through their neck of the woods, bypassing Mountain City to the east.
 The Kyle family deeded 200 acre to the International-Great Northern Railroad, securing their place in history as founders of a town that would bear their name.
 From that moment on, Mountain City's days were numbered.

 As the fledgling railroad towns of Buda and Kyle sprang to life in the early 1880s, the residents of Mountain City began their exodus.
 Mountain City quickly dried up.
 Local schools hung on through the early 1930s, the only hint that the area had once been the regional center of commerce.